tc39/notes/meetings/2017-03/mar-23.md

 DE: But the date functions only let you use your current timezone.

-MJ: It only says use the best thing available to the system.
+MAJ: It only says use the best thing available to the system.

 MPT: The offset of the local timezone in UTC measure in ms. To me ??